Floodplain Management

 If a community chooses not to participate in the NFIP, property owners in that jurisdiction are not able to purchase federally backed flood insurance.
 In addition, federal grants, loans, disaster assistance and federal mortgage insurance are unavailable for the acquisition or construction of structures in the floodplain shown on FEMA’s Flood Insurance Rate Maps (FIRM).

 Fortunately, all four of Hawai’i’s counties are participating communities in the NFIP and have adopted floodplain development regulations consistent with 44CFR§60.3.
-In fact, all four counties have implemented higher regulatory standards (i.e. freeboard, cumulative substantial improvement provisions, etc.) in their local ordinances.
+In fact, all four counties have implemented higher regulatory standards (i.e. freeboard, cumulative substantial improvement provisions, etc.) in their local ordinances and are participating in the Community Rating System (CRS) program.

 County Floodplain Manager |